curityio/kubernetes-training/2-ingress-tutorial/README.md

 ## Prerequisites

-First ensure that you have completed the [basic tutorial](../1-basic-tutorial/README.md) so that expected resources are available.
+First ensure that you have completed the [basic tutorial](../1-basic-tutorial/README.md) so that expected resources are available on disk.

 ## Design External URLs

-If you are running the full Curity Identity Server you might design these base URLs for a test system:
+If you are running the full Curity Identity Server you might design the following base URLs for a test system:

 - Admin UI Base URL: `http://admin.testcluster.example`
 - OAuth Base URL: `http://login.testcluster.example`

-If you are running just the Curity Token Handler, you might instead use these base URLs for a test system.\
+If you are running just the Curity Token Handler, you might instead use the following base URLs for a test system.\
-The token handler base URL matches the domain of a web app such as `http://www.demoapp.example`.
+The token handler base URL has the same parent domain as a web app, which might run at `http://www.demoapp.example`.

 - Admin UI Base URL: `http://admin.testcluster.example`
 - Token Handler Base URL: `http://api.demoapp.example`